Targeted conditional overexpression

 In addition to the Rosa26 site, several other sites are available to meet different research purposes

-Can be used for overexpression experiments on gene and protein functions
+Can be used for overexpression experiments

-Can be used to study gene mutations of human diseases
+Can be used to model disease-related mutations

 Transgenic mouse models can be obtained more efficiently using the piggyBac transposon system.
 Clone the target fragment into the piggyBac transposon plasmid.
 Inject the plasmid into the fertilized egg together with the piggyBac transposase.
 Transposase will integrate the target fragment into the 5'-TTAA-3' site on the genome to obtain transgenic mice.